PL4typus/notes/issue.md

 ### Problem Description

-The CI with hardware is complicated, limits where the runners can be located (CAC export control, hardware requirement), which limits when it can be ran.
-This proposal is about implementing OpenSC CI operating on virtual smart card with libcacard.
+The CI with hardware is complicated, limits where the runners can be located (CAC export control, hardware requirement), which limits when it can be run.
+It is also less easy to reproduce hardware tests for contributors with limited ressources.

 ### Proposed Resolution

+This proposal is about implementing OpenSC CI operating on virtual smart card.
+This was done using Libcacard and emulating CAC, but could be done with any kind of virtual smart card (see the [vsmartcard project](https://github.com/frankmorgner/vsmartcard/)).
-This proposition is divided in three related sub-projects:
+It is divided in three related sub-projects:

  - First of all, there is [virt_cacard](https://github.com/PL4typus/virt_cacard), a program using [libcacard](https://gitlab.freedesktop.org/spice/libcacard/), [virtualsmartcard's vpcd](https://github.com/frankmorgner/vsmartcard/tree/master/virtualsmartcard) and [sofhsm2](https://github.com/opendnssec/SoftHSMv2) to present a virtual CAC to the user through the PC/SC interface.
  - Then, I wrote GitLab-CI jobs to run OpenSC's p11tests on the virtual card.
 At the moment, my virtual card has only been [successfully tested on Fedora 29 and 30](https://gitlab.com/PL4typus/OpenSC/pipelines/71421677), and I'm in the process of debugging it on Ubuntu and Debian Testing. [(my fork of OpenSC)](https://gitlab.com/PL4typus/OpenSC/tree/virt_cacard)